weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (c) If G< E and G is open, prove that G < E°.

 (d) Prove that the complement of E° is the closure of the complement of E.
-(¢) DoE and E always have the same interiors?
+(c) DoE and E always have the same interiors?

 (f) Do E and E” always have the same closures?
 4